EvShaw/gitTag/README.md

 While this sounds confusing, the advantage of rebasing is that it can be used to make a nice linear sequence of commits.
 The commit log / history of the repository will be a lot cleaner if only rebasing is allowed.

-To complete this level, do the following

-Checkout a new branch named bugFix
-Commit once
-Go back to main and commit again
-Check out bugFix again and rebase onto main
-Good luck!